aufau/SaberMod/README.rst

 ........

 match <0|1>
-  Enable/Disable match mode - restrict spectator chat and disable damage plums.
+  Enable/Disable match mode - restrict spectator chat, disable damage plums and require matching clientside.
 In round-based gametypes dead players may only follow their teammates.

 mode [mode]
   Switch to one of admin-defined game modes.